POM POM ISLAND

 Wetsuit: some people find 25-29 degrees to be a comfortable enough temperature to dive without a wetsuit, others however get quite cold, a 3mm full length or shorty wetsuit is sufficient for most people.

 Gloves: at TRACC we wear gloves on all work dives.
-We do have gloves here for that purpose but it's nicer having your own diving gloves, so you might like to consider buying a pair.
+We do have gloves here for that purpose but it's nice having your own diving gloves, so you might like to consider buying a pair.